beejjorgensen/bgc/src/bgc_part_5400_man_time.md

 which case you can subtract.
 But you should still use `difftime()` for maximum portability.].
 Use this function to do it.

+There is no guarantee as to the resolution of this difference, but it's probably to the second.

 ### Return Value {.unnumbered .unlisted}

 Returns the difference between two `time_t`s in seconds.